Blade-Style Coffee Grinders

 Coffee aficionados will tell you that a good grinder is critical to getting the best cup of coffee, claiming that all the coffee particles need to be about the same size to get a smooth, even brew free of overly bitter or harsh flavors.
 To achieve this, coffee shops and dedicated home brewers often use burr grinders, a style of coffee grinder that works like a pepper mill and forces each bean to pass through a set of metal rings called burrs.
 The best of these machines can produce an extremely even grind, allowing baristas to provide consistent cups of coffee to their customers day after day.

 Many people instead choose blade grinders, which are compact and cost a fraction of the price.
 These work like tiny food processors, with a blade that spins to chop the coffee beans.
 The longer you hold down the button, the finer the coffee gets.
 But which blade grinder is best?
-To find out, we tested six models, priced from $14.96 and $21.95, using each to grind enough beans to make one, four, and 10 cups of coffee.
+To find out, we tested six models, priced from about $15 to about $22, using each to grind enough beans to make one, four, and 10 cups of coffee.
 We used the grinders to achieve a fine, medium, and coarse grind with both light-roasted and dark-roasted beans.
 Finally, we had six testers—ranging from novices to coffee experts—operate each grinder to gauge its user-friendliness.

 Pulse, Shake, Repeat: How to Use a Blade Grinder